SUNCHAOYI923/Expense_Tracker/README.md

 ## 2. Project Overview

-🛠️ This project demonstrates how to use **ChatGPT** to build and assemble code for a desktop "Expense Tracker" with:
+🛠️ This project demonstrates how to use **AI** to build and assemble code for a desktop "Expense Tracker" with:

 - expense/income recording
 - budget reminders